mikke89/RmlUi/Samples/readme.md

 This directory contains basic applications that demonstrate initialisation, usage, shutdown and installation of custom interfaces.

--  `animation` animations and transitions
+-  `animation`  Animations and transitions.
--  `benchmark` a benchmark to measure performance
+-  `benchmark`  A benchmark to measure performance.
--  `bitmapfont` using a custom font engine
+-  `bitmap_font`  Using a custom font engine.
--  `customlog` setting up custom logging
+-  `custom_log`  Setting up custom logging.
--  `databinding` setting up and using data bindings
+-  `data_binding`  Setting up and using data bindings.
--  `demo` demonstrates a variety of features in RmlUi and includes a sandbox for playing with RML/RCSS
+-  `demo`  Demonstrates a variety of features in RmlUi and includes a sandbox for playing with RML/RCSS.
--  `drag` dragging elements between containers
+-  `drag`  Dragging elements between containers.
--  `harfbuzz` advanced text shaping, only enabled when [HarfBuzz](https://harfbuzz.github.io/) is enabled
+-  `harfbuzz`  Advanced text shaping, only enabled when [HarfBuzz](https://harfbuzz.github.io/) is enabled .
--  `loaddocument` loading your first document
+-  `load_document`  Loading your first document.
--  `lottie` playing Lottie animations, only enabled with the [Lottie plugin](https://mikke89.github.io/RmlUiDoc/pages/cpp_manual/lottie.html)
+-  `lottie`  Playing Lottie animations, only enabled with the [Lottie plugin](https://mikke89.github.io/RmlUiDoc/pages/cpp_manual/lottie.html).
--  `svg` render SVG images, only enabled with the [SVG plugin](https://mikke89.github.io/RmlUiDoc/pages/cpp_manual/svg.html)
+-  `svg`  Render SVG images, only enabled with the [SVG plugin](https://mikke89.github.io/RmlUiDoc/pages/cpp_manual/svg.html).
--  `transform` demonstration of transforms
+-  `transform`  Demonstration of transforms.
--  `treeview` using data bindings to create a file browser
+-  `tree_view`  Using data bindings to create a file browser.

 #### `invaders`

 A full implementation of the 1970s classic Space Invaders using the RmlUi interface.

-#### `luainvaders`
+#### `lua_invaders`

 Lua version of the invaders sample.
 Only installed with the Lua plugin.